Category Archives: Thriller

 Events began in 1952 during the bloody Korean War.
 A United States platoon consisting of several men is accosted by the Soviets and sent to communist China for experimentation.

-Three days later, the men return as if nothing happened, and Sergeant Raymond Shaw (Laurence Harvey) is proclaimed a hero and awarded the Medal of Honor for saving the men’s lives.
-When the war ended, the men returned to the United States to resume their everyday lives.
+Three days later, the men return as if nothing had happened, and Sergeant Raymond Shaw (Laurence Harvey) is hailed a hero and awarded the Medal of Honor for saving their lives.

 Years later, Captain Bennett Marco (Frank Sinatra) suffers from recurring nightmares in which Shaw murders two missing soldiers in front of a panel in a bizarre brainwashing demonstration.
-When another soldier in the platoon has the same nightmares, Army Intelligence begins an investigation.

 Further complicating the plot is Raymond’s ambitious mother, Eleanor Iselin (Angela Lansbury), and her attempt to use any means necessary to guide her husband, Senator Iselin (James Gregory), to further power.